 - December 13, 2011: NYSDEC grants 10-year Water Quality Certification (WQC) (301/404)

-Under an adaptive management framework working with local and federal natural resource agencies, Verdant Power will execute a comprehensive set of environmental monitoring and safeguard plans to ensure the safe operation of the RITE Pilot Project.
+Verdant Power has and will continue to execute a comprehensive set of environmental monitoring and safeguard plans to ensure the safe operation of the RITE Pilot Project.
 These efforts include a set of environmental monitoring plants - the RITE Monitoring of Environmental Effects (RMEE) plans - which will be conducted throughout the phased development of the project to observe the interaction of aquatic species with the natural environment, particularly as the project grows to include larger arrays of operating turbines.
 These plans are extensions of prior RITE monitoring efforts, which showed no evidence of negative impact to the local environment in the project area.

 Aquatic Life - The East River supports a variety of resident and migrating aquatic species, including winter flounder, Atlantic tomcod, striped bass, bay anchovy, and American eel.
 The two relatively common fish species are the Atlantic silverside and the northern pipefish.